 - Governments must ensure that everyone living with or at risk of acquiring HIV, TB or viral hepatitis has affordable access to the most effective, high-quality health technologies, including diagnostics, medicines and vaccines for HIV, TB and viral hepatitis.

-- Governments must stop restricting organisations but instead enact laws that provide an enabling environment for civil society organisations to operate, including those providing services to populations living with or affected by HIV, TB or viral hepatitis.
+- Governments must stop restricting organizations but instead enact laws that provide an enabling environment for civil society organizations to operate, including those providing services to populations living with or affected by HIV, TB or viral hepatitis.

 Read the full Risks, Rights and Health Supplement here for further details of the findings and recommendations

 The Commission’s 2012 report, Risks, Rights and Health, the 2018 Risks, Rights and Health Supplement and the comprehensive database of resources on the Global Commission on HIV and the Law website (GCHL) provide detailed information on the findings and recommendations of the Commission and a database of resources relating to key HIV, law and human rights issues.

 How has UNDP supported follow up to the GCHL findings?

 UNDP provides country-level technical assistance to support human rights, gender equality and enabling law, rights and policy environment for access to HIV and related health care services

 Since the release of the Commission’s 2012 report, UNDP has supported follow-up, strategically supporting country-level implementation of the recommendations through the provision of technical assistance.

 UNDP facilitates and supports multi-stakeholder consultative processes to review a country’s law, rights and policy framework for HIV, health, human rights and gender equality issues affecting vulnerable and key populations.
 Support is further provided to take follow-up actions to strengthen laws, policies, access to justice and law enforcement, in the context of HIV and health, to promote human rights, achieve gender equality and eradicate gender-based violence.